Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 Drama is the genre that repeats the most on our `array`, apparently, people love drama! :eyes:

-**Let's get the average rate of all drama movies!
+**Create a `dramaMoviesRate` that receive an array as a parameter to get the average rate of all drama movies!
 Let's see if it is better than the general average.**

 Again, rounded to 2 decimals!